SIGCSE Virtual 2026

 Submission Templates

-All DC submissions must be in English and formatted using the 2-column ACM SIG Conference Proceedings format and US letter size pages (8.5x11 inch or 215.9 x 279.4mm).
+All DC submissions must be in English.
+Section 1, described above, must be formatted using the 2-column ACM SIG Conference Proceedings format and US letter size pages (8.5x11 inch or 215.9 x 279.4mm).

-Page Limits: DC submissions are limited to a maximum of 2 pages of body content (including all titles, author information, abstract, main text, tables and illustrations, acknowledgements, and supplemental material).
+Page Limits: Section 1 of the DC submissions is limited to a maximum of 2 pages of body content (including all titles, author information, abstract, main text, tables and illustrations, acknowledgments, and supplemental material).
 One additional page may be included, which contains only references.
-If included, appendix materials MUST NOT be present on the optional references page.

 LaTeX Authors: